Majors may earn a Bachelor of Arts (B.A.) degree with a major in Humanistic Studies. Students may begin the major in her sophomore or junior.

 Bachelor of Arts, Major in Humanistic Studies (24 hours)

 All of the following taken in sophomore or junior year:

-- HUST 321 Cultural History I: Medieval Culture
+- HUST 321 Cultural History I: Ancient and Medieval Culture

-- HUST 322 Cultural History II: Renaissance and Reformation
+- HUST 322 Cultural History II: Medieval and Renaissance Culture

 All of the following taken in junior or senior year:

-- HUST 461 Cultural History III: Absolutism, Enlightenment, and Revolution
+- HUST 461 Cultural History III: Early-Modern Culture

-- HUST 462 Cultural History IV: The Modern World
+- HUST 462 Cultural History IV: Modern Culture

 Courses taken outside the major may be selected to provide the student with a second area of concentration.
 Many students combine a major in Humanistic Studies with a major or minor in another discipline such as economics, English, political science, history, philosophy, psychology or religious studies.
 With careful planning, students have double-majored in the fine arts, science, or business.